 - 1.1.
-All students will benefit from learning and developing in a well ordered school environment that fosters and rewards good behaviour and sanctions poor and disruptive behaviour.
+All students will benefit from learning and developing in a well ordered school environment where consequences affirming positive behaviour as well as consequences for disruptive or poor behaviour are consistently applied.
 In order to help students succeed, all staff have a role to play in supporting them to be resilient and mentally healthy. - 1.2.
-We are required to ensure the safety and well-being of all our children and staff, and take great pride in the behaviour and conduct of all our students.
-We provide a safe and affirming place for children where they can develop a sense of belonging and feel able to trust and talk openly with adults about their problems. - 1.3.
-In keeping with The Education (Independent School Standards) (England) Regulations 2014, our policy outlines our code of conduct for children and young people, as well as the use of sanctions and rewards to ensure our high standards are maintained.
+We are required to ensure the safety and well-being of all our students and staff and take great pride in the behaviour and conduct of all our students.
+We provide a safe and affirming place for students where they can develop a sense of belonging and feel able to trust and talk openly with adults about their problems. - 1.3.
+In keeping with The Education (Independent School Standards) (England) Regulations 2014, our policy outlines our code of conduct for students and young people, as well as the use of consequences to ensure our high standards are maintained.
 We have a duty to ensure arrangements are made to safeguard and promote the welfare of children. - 1.4.
 Every school must have a behaviour policy.
 Our governance arrangements, from Cognita, set the general principles which form our approach towards behaviour and discipline in our schools.
 This is in keeping with the spirit of the Education and Inspection Act 2006, with Cognita as the proprietor. - 1.5.
 Our policy and principles have been developed in wide consultation with staff, students and parents to ensure that we adopt a consistent approach to behaviour management.